eProsima/Fast-DDS-docs/docs/advanced.rst

 It's set by the :ref:`Discovery Protocol <discovery_protocol>` general attribute.
 A participant can only play a role (despite the fact that a *server* may act as a *client* of other server).
 It's mandatory to fill this value because it defaults to *simple*.
 The values associated with the Server-client discovery are specified in :ref:`discovery settings section <DS_DiscoverySettings>`.
-In the examples bellow is shown how to manage the corresponding enum attribute:
+The examples below shown how to manage the corresponding enum attribute and XML tag:

 .. code-block:: bash

     ParticipantAttributes.rtps.builtin.discovery_config.discoveryProtocol

-and xml tag:

 .. code-block:: bash